phytec/imx-sm-phytec/README.md

 For example, in the top directory of the code base (e.g. imx-sm):

-    make config=mx95evk all
+    make config=mx95evk cfg  (optional if the associated mx95evk.cfg file has been changed) make config=mx95evk all

 Then copy the resulting binary image file, *build/mx95evk/m33_image.bin*, to the iMX95 directory of the